 We’re always happy to talk to other practitioners, academics and charities about the methods we’ve used and what we’ve learned from these approaches.

-Changing Realities uses online platforms specifically developed for us by Fork Studio (LINK) to help us collaborate and share our work more easily.
+Changing Realities uses online platforms specifically developed for us by Fork studio to help us collaborate and share our work more easily.

 We are always carefully considering and balancing the ethical implications of a participatory approach.
 We acknowledge where traditional power imbalances exist and seek to challenge them wherever possible.